ai-se/leaner/doc/cocomo.md

 Take a dictionary whose keys describe COCOMO attributes.
 Look up the value of those keys in a array of tunings.

-Using the above, generate some estimates.
+Using the above, generate some estimates, measured in terms of _development months_ where one month is 152 hours work by one developer (and includes development and management hours).
+For example, if _effort_=100, then according to COCOMO, five developers would finish the project in 20 _months_.

 ````python
 def COCOMO2(project, t=None,a=2.94, b=0.91):